jbelmont/unix-programming-and-regular-expressions-workshop/docs/decision-making-and-exit-status.md

 [Exit Status](https://en.wikipedia.org/wiki/Exit_status)

-Once a comand finishes whether the command is external or built-in it will return an integer value between 0 to 255 to the shell
+Once a command finishes whether the command is external or built-in it will return an integer value between 0 to 255 to the shell

 ```bash
 echo $?